-Westfield The Shoppes at Carlsbad Commercial Area
+The Shoppes at Carlsbad Commercial Area

-The principal opportunity in this area is the The Shoppes at Carlsbad Westfield mall, a 90-acre enclosed regional shopping mall, surrounded by surface parking lots owned by the city.
-The mall is being redeveloped (2014) as an exciting, contemporary pedestrian oriented destinationwas redeveloped in 2014-2015.
+The principal opportunity in this area is The Shoppes at Carlsbad mall, a 90-acre enclosed regional shopping mall, surrounded by surface parking lots owned by the city.
+The mall was redeveloped in 2014-2015.